rancher/k3k/howtos/airgap.md

 These values enforce the use of internal image repositories for the K3k controller, the agent and the server.

-**Note** : All virtual cluster will use automatically those settings.
+**Note** : All virtual clusters will use automatically those settings.

 ---